 In the following video demonstration, the Green player will peek from an angle and attack the Red players.
 The dark Green player represents the position of the Green player from the perspective of the Red player.

 When the Green player shows up, they see their opponent and can make a shot even before the red player can see them, even less to react.
 The player showing up first therefore has an advantage of a split second, before the Red player can move or shoot.

 The fastest and most accurate players can use the Peeker Advantage to peek a corner and return to their original position in such a short time that the server doesn't notice and therefore doesn't display them at the opponent.

-In a way, there are deux versions de chaque joueur in a game at one time.
+In a way, there are two versions of each player in a game at one time.
 There is the position where the players see themselves and the position where the server sees them.
 Reducing the peeker advantage means reducing the difference between these two positions as much as possible.

 How to get rid of Peeker Advantage?

 The peeker advantage arises from a physical limitation that our technology can never completely erase.
-Even the best servers and the best connections in the world experience this delay.
-The latter is valid in FPS as on all other online games.
-This is why most high-stakes competitions are played in LAN, in order to limit as much as possible the intermediaries and the distance between two pieces of information.
+Even the best servers and connections in the world suffer from this delay.
+This delay is as valid in FPS as in any other online game.
+That's why most high-stakes competitions are played in LANs, to keep intermediaries and the distance between information to a minimum.

-In online game cases, there are two ways to reduce the peeker advantage:
+In the case of online games, there are two ways to reduce peeker advantage :